Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: Introduction

+This paper connects several literatures.
+It contributes to the tradition of Bayesian dynamic factor and large Bayesian time-series models for macroeconomic and financial datasets \citeps{aguilar2000bayesian, west2003bayesian, lopes2004bayesian, del2008dynamic, banbura2010large, huber2020multi, chan2023large}, to which it adds a matrix-valued formulation with flexible idiosyncratic dynamics.
+It is also related to the growing statistical literature on matrix and tensor factor models \citeps{wang2019factor, chen2022factor, yu2022projected, he2024matrix}, which is predominantly frequentist and focused on estimation and asymptotic theory rather than the Bayesian inference, forecasting, and model comparison that we emphasize.

+Two recent works are closest to ours. \citet{yu2024dynamic} and \citet{qin2025bayesian} both propose dynamic matrix factor models with matrix autoregressive factor evolution; \citet{yu2024dynamic} take a frequentist approach with iterative eigendecomposition and eigenvalue-ratio factor selection, while \citet{qin2025bayesian} adopt a Bayesian approach with a Kronecker-structured idiosyncratic covariance.
+Our framework differs in two key respects that mirror our two contributions.
+First, in modeling: neither accommodates the time-varying volatility, heavy tails, and outlier components that we introduce and that are empirically important for macroeconomic data.
+Second, in model comparison: we develop a unified approach that compares a wide range of competing specifications, which neither paper provides.

 The rest of this paper is organized as follows.
-In Section \ref{sec:model} we specify the proposed dynamic matrix factor model, with detailed discussion of motivation, identification, priors, Bayesian estimation and a useful extension.
-Section \ref{sec:selection} introduces an importance-sampling marginal likelihood estimator for the purpose of determining the dimension of factor matrix.
-Monte Carlo studies are presented in Section \ref{sec:monte} to demonstrate the accuracy of the factor estimates as well as the performance of the marginal likelihood estimator.
-In Section \ref{sec:application}, we illustrate the usefulness of our model employing two empirical applications.
-Lastly, Section \ref{sec:conclusion} concludes.
+Section~\ref{sec:model} specifies the model, identification, priors, and Bayesian estimation.
+Section~\ref{sec:selection} introduces the marginal likelihood estimator.
+Section~\ref{sec:monte} presents results from the Monte Carlo experiments.
+Section~\ref{sec:application} reports the empirical application to an OECD macroeconomic panel and the out-of-sample forecasting exercise.
+Section~\ref{sec:conclusion} concludes.